 Education: M.A., American University; B.A., University of Michigan

 About: Within this role Tom Kellermann is a trusted advisor for Cybersecurity.
+He is a member of the ISACA Access Risk Benchmarking Taskforce.
 Tom is responsible for analysis of emerging cybersecurity threats and relevant defensive technologies.

 Tom Kellermann served as a Commissioner on The Commission on Cyber Security for the 44th Presidency and serves as an advisor to the International Cyber Security Protection Alliance (ICSPA), and the National Board of Information Security Examiners Panel for Penetration Testing.
 Tom is a Professor at American University's School of International Service and the Kogod School of Business.
 Tom is a Certified Information Security Manager (CISM).